Jome0169/Jome0169.github.io/_posts/2019-06-20-identifying-rna-seq-strandedneess.md

 Fraction of reads explained by "1+-,1-+,2++,2--": 0.4895
 ```

+So, what this output is telling you is that the reads are coming from either
+hte posotive or negative strand, and do NOT agree with the strandedness of the
+genes they're aligning to.
+So this is an UNSTRANDED library.

 In case you're looking for some extra reading on strand libraries I found the
 following links extemely useful

 <https://chipster.csc.fi/manual/library-type-summary.html>

 <http://onetipperday.sterding.com/2012/07/how-to-tell-which-library-type-to-use.html>